LumiGuide/haskell-opencv/README.md

 We use Nix to enter an environment containing all the needed dependencies.
 For the moment the following commands only work on Linux.
-The Nix expression for OpenCV currently fails to build on OS X.
+The Nix expression for opencv-extra currently fails to build on OS X.

     curl https://nixos.org/nix/install | sh   # Only execute this if you haven't installed Nix yet. nix-shell

 Then you should be able to use `cabal` as normal.

 Contributing
 ------------